mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

    kubectl -n <my-namespace> exec --stdin --tty <your-application-pod> -- /bin/bash
    ```

-   When you connect to your application pod, you see a shell prompt for your application's container:
+   When you connect to your application pod, a shell prompt appears for your application's container:

    ```
    user@app:~$